 And finally, our favorite way to sleep under the stars is backpacking, where we can be deep in the backcountry, far from cars and the hustle and bustle of the world.
-There are tons of amazing backpacking trips in the Tetons and you really can’t go wrong with any option.
-You can learn more about backpacking here.
+There are tons of amazing backpacking trips in Grand Teton and you really can’t go wrong with any option.

 18. Do a wine tasting at Jackson Hole Winery

 What’s not to love about sipping while enjoying the creekside ambiance and mountain views?
 Jackson Hole Winery, an award-winning winery located just outside of Jackson, offers the perfect respite from the bustle of the city.
 Our personal favorite is their Viognier, but we have to say, every wine we’ve tasted here has been delicious!